11275/Nim/README.md

-If you have already been exposed to NIM, you can use the no problem request version Next is the usage method wget https://raw.githubusercontent.com/11275/Nim/main/Nimble_en _noask.sh && chmod u+x Nimble.sh && bash Nimble_en _noask.sh
+If you have already been exposed to NIM, you can use the no problem request version Next is the usage method wget https://raw.githubusercontent.com/11275/Nim/main/Nimble_en_noask.sh && chmod u+x Nimble.sh && bash Nimble_en_noask.sh

 Updated on July 22nd